View All 1836 Capped Bust Half Dollar

 Description

 The 1836 Proof Capped Bust Half Dollar - Reeded Edge is a proof half dollar struck at the Philadelphia Mint, part of the Capped Bust Half Dollars 1807-1839 series.
-With a mintage of only 12, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
-Designed by Christian Gobrecht.
+With a mintage of 12, this is an extremely rare issue — ranked 0th of 3 mint variants by mintage, with 0% of production.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $88,125 PR66 05-24-2016 Stack's Bowers.
 Struck in 89.2% silver, 10.8% copper, weighing 13.48 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6223.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 External References